worldviewer/react-worldviewer-prototype/README.md

 ## State of the Prototype

+I'm making the decision to switch this project over to MongoDB.
+I've never used Mongo, but it looks similar enough to Usergrid that it should be quick to switch over my G+ scraper and pull my assets from a local MongoDB backend.

+I'm estimating that that will take around 6 hours total, whereas setting the hosted backend up should take another 3 hours.

+I'm going to keep this project in its current state on my local, and set up the new Mongo version in a new one, just in case some sort of responses to my Usergrid questions pop up along the way.

+## State of the Prototype (formerly on Usergrid)

 See live demo at https://worldviewer.github.io/react-worldviewer-prototype/.

 Note that overlay graphics do not currently show on mobile -- but show fine on desktop.
 This problem can also be demonstrated by the live demo at https://worldviewer.github.io/test/ (very simple demo code at https://github.com/worldviewer/test).